pomerium/pomerium/docs/reference/readme.md

 - Example: `:443`, `:8443`
 - Default: `:443` or `:5443` if in all-in-one mode

-Address specifies the host and port to serve GRPC requests from.
-Defaults to `:443` (or `:5443` in all in one mode).
+gRPC Address specifies the host and port to serve gRPC requests from.

 #### GRPC Insecure

 - Environmental Variable: `GRPC_INSECURE`
 - Config File Key: `grpc_insecure`
 - Type: `bool`
-- Default: `:443` (or `:5443` if in all-in-one mode)

-If set, GRPC Insecure disables transport security for communication between the proxy and authorize components.
+This setting disables transport security for gRPC communication.
 If running in all-in-one mode, defaults to true as communication will run over localhost's own socket.

 #### GRPC Client Timeout

-Maximum time before canceling an upstream RPC request.
-During transient failures, the proxy will retry upstreams for this duration, if possible.
-You should leave this high enough to handle backend service restart and rediscovery so that client requests do not fail.

 - Environmental Variable: `GRPC_CLIENT_TIMEOUT`
 - Config File Key: `grpc_client_timeout`
 - Type: [Go Duration](https://golang.org/pkg/time/#Duration.String) `string`
 - Default: `10s`

+Maximum time before canceling an upstream gRPC request.
+During transient failures, the proxy will retry upstreams for this duration.
+You should leave this high enough to handle backend service restart and rediscovery so that client requests do not fail.

 #### GRPC Client DNS RoundRobin

-Enable grpc DNS based round robin load balancing.
-This method uses DNS to resolve endpoints and does client side load balancing of _all_ addresses returned by the DNS record.
-Do not disable unless you have a specific use case.

 - Environmental Variable: `GRPC_CLIENT_DNS_ROUNDROBIN`
 - Config File Key: `grpc_client_dns_roundrobin`
 - Type: `bool`
 - Default: `true`

+Enable gRPC DNS based round robin load balancing.
+This method uses DNS to resolve endpoints and does client side load balancing of _all_ addresses returned by the DNS record.
+Do not disable unless you have a specific use case.

 #### GRPC Server Max Connection Age